OutSystems/docs-product/src/develop/seo/seo-friendly-url-traditional.md

 app_type: traditional web apps
 ---

-# SEO-Friendly URLs for Traditional Web Apps
+# SEO-Friendly URLs for Traditional Web apps

 <div class="info" markdown="1">

-Applies only to Traditional Web Apps.
+Applies only to Traditional Web apps.

 </div>

 <!-- Help id 30374 links to this document. -->

 The URLs that are easy to read, memorize, and type contribute to great user experience (UX) and search engine optimization (SEO).
 OutSystems lets you configure the app URLs for UX and SEO.
-This guide describes the available techniques to simplify the URLs of the Traditional Web Apps.
+This guide describes the available techniques to simplify the URLs of the Traditional Web apps.

 Applying these techniques promotes SEO because the search engines (and users) give more relevance to friendly URLs.
 Furthermore, you're allowed to configure URLs for duplicate content across different domains, and to handle broken links from former indexed results when your URLs change.

 <div class="info" markdown="1">

 This document applies to Traditional Web Apps.
-For Reactive Web Apps, see [SEO-Friendly URLs for Reactive Apps](seo-friendly-url-reactive.md).
+For Reactive Web Apps, see [SEO-Friendly URLs for Reactive apps](seo-friendly-url-reactive.md).

 </div>